krispai/Krisp-SDK-Sample-Apps/README.md

 ## Build Dependencies
 The reference samples require
 * **libsndfile** library to read and write WAV files
-* Krisp archive libraries for noise cancelling
+* Krisp archive libraries for the noise canceling
-* Intel MKL libraries installed only on the x86/amd64 based system - bunfled with Krisp Audio SDK starting from v7.0
+* Intel MKL libraries installed only on the x86/amd64 based system - bundled with Krisp Audio SDK starting from v7.0
 * Libresample - bundled with Krisp Audio SDK starting from v7.0

-The Accelerator library is used instead of Intel MKL on Apple ARM based platforms which is available in the OS out of the box.
+The Accelerator library is used instead of Intel MKL on Apple ARM-based platforms which is available in the OS out of the box.

 The following environment variables are mandatory.
 The name of each parameter is self-explanatory.
 * LIBSNDFILE_INC